myles3850/myles3850/README.md

 VALUES (@userId, languages, hobbies, socials);
 COMMIT;
 ```
 Much better!
-Now we have that stored, lets see just we just how far we can go. 🛫
+Now we have that stored, lets see just how far we can go. 🛫
 <!--
 **myles3850/myles3850** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.